nekotogd/nekotogd/README.md

 My programming Language of choice is **Python** 🐍

-Its just so easy to create advanced programs using modules, and not having to include a header or anything but just a simple "import" keyword
+Its just so easy to create advanced programs using modules, and not having to include a bunch of library files or anything but just a simple "import" keyword

 Here's a program I made using Python that might help any GCSE students (*wink wink* dont tell anybody hehe): https://github.com/nekotogd/UMS_Finder